hschellman/lesson-tutorial-test/_episodes/01-How-to-make-a-lesson.md

 will launch a web server and a site at: `http://127.0.0.1:4000`

-You need to reload the web site to see your changes.
+You may need to reload the web site to see your changes.

 > ### Note:
-These will hang around until you kill them so if you try to launch twice so look for processes with:
+> These will hang around until you kill them so if you try to launch twice you can't.
+Look for processes with:
 {: .callout}